neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/24_eight_leds_with_74hc595/README.md

 # Lesson 24: Eight LEDs with 74HC595 #

-This example demonstrates how to drive eight digital LED without the need to use eight output pins on the Pico.
+This example demonstrates how to drive eight digital LEDs without the need to use eight output pins on the Pico.
 Instead, it uses the [SN74HC595N](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf) [shift register](https://en.wikipedia.org/wiki/Shift_register) IC supplied with the Elegoo kit.